Vatican names seven saints including first Native American

 When she died at the age of 24, witnesses said smallpox scars on her face disappeared, and people reported seeing visions of her.

-This began a centuries-old tradition of veneration culminating with her canonization, bolstered by the survival of the Native American boy in 2006.
+This began a centuries-old tradition of veneration culminating with her canonisation, bolstered by the survival of the Native American boy in 2006.

 Jake Finkbonner, now 12 and recovered, travelled to Rome for the ceremony with hundreds of his Lummi tribe, from devout indigenous communities across the United States and Canada.